Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: Introduction

-A conjecture of Braden, Licata, Proudfoot and the author suggests a surprising relationship between these spaces: they should be {\it symplectic dual} \cite{BLPWgco}.
-This conjecture requires a number of different geometric and representation theoretic properties, the most important of which is a Koszul duality between generalizations of category $\cO$ over quantizations of these varieties.
-The existence of such a duality has been proven in several special cases (see \cite{BLPWtorico,Webqui}) but in this paper, we will give a general construction of this Koszul duality.
+This conjecture requires several geometric and representation-theoretic properties, the most important of which is a Koszul duality between generalizations of the category $\cO$ over quantizations of these varieties.
+The existence of such a duality has been proved in several special cases (see \cite[\S 10.2]{BLPWgco}), but in this paper, we give a uniform construction.
+Since we are working in somewhat different generality from \cite{BLPWgco}, we will not perfectly match the conjecture given there---as indicated, there are symplectic dual pairs which are not expected to arise from a representation $(G,V)$ as above.

-First, let us be a bit more precise about what we mean by Koszul duality.
-For any algebra $A$ over a field $\K$ graded by the non-negative integers with $A_0$ finite dimensional and semi-simple, we can define a Koszul dual $A^!$ which is a quadratic algebra with the same properties.
+First, let us be more precise about what we mean by Koszul duality.
+For each algebra $\algA$ over a field $\K$ graded by the non-negative integers with $\algA_0$ finite-dimensional and semi-simple, we define a Koszul dual $A^!$, which is a quadratic algebra with the same properties (see Section \ref{sec:Koszul}).
 By \cite[Thm.
-30]{MOS}, we have that $A\cong (A^!)^!$ if and only if $A$ is Koszul in the usual sense.
+30]{MOS}, the Koszul complex yields an equivalence between the derived categories of these algebras if and only if $A$ is Koszul in the usual sense.
 For a graded category $\mathcal{C}$ equivalent to $A\operatorname{-gmod}$ for $A$ as above, the category $\mathcal{C}^!\cong A^!\operatorname{-gmod}$ only depends on $\mathcal{C}$ up to canonical equivalence.

-In order to construct category $\cO$'s, we need to choose auxilliary data, which determine finiteness conditions: we must choose a flavor $\phi$ (a $\C^*$-action on $\fM_{H}$ with weight $1$ on the symplectic form and commuting with the $\C^*$-action induced by scaling), and a stability parameter $\xi\in (\fg^*)^G$.
-Note that the choice of $\xi$ allows us to define the GIT quotient $\fM_{H,\xi}$ with $\xi$ as stability condition.
+\notation{$\fM_{H,\xi}$}{The GIT quotient $\mu^{-1}(0)/\!\!/_{\xi} G$ at a stability parameter $\xi$.} In order to construct category $\cO$'s, we need to choose auxiliary data, which determine finiteness conditions: we must choose a flavor $\flav$ (a $\Cx$-action on $\Higgs_{H}$ with weight $1$ on the symplectic form and commuting with the $\Cx$-action induced by scaling on $T^*V$), and a stability parameter $\xi\in (\fg^*)^G$.
+Note that the choice of $\xi$ allows us to define the GIT quotient $\fM_{H,\xi}=\mu^{-1}(0)/\!\!/_{\xi} G$ with $\xi$ as the stability condition.
 Taking the unique closed orbit in the closure of a semi-stable orbit defines a map $\fM_{H,\xi}\to \fM_{H}$.
-In many cases, this is a resolution of singularities, but $\fM_{H,\xi}$ may not be smooth, or may be a resolution of a subvariety of $\fM_{H}$.
-The variety $\fM_{H,\xi}$ has a natural quantization obtained from the Hamiltonian reduction of microlocal differential operators on $T^*V$ (for the usual moment map sending $X\in \fg$ to the action vector field $X_V$), as defined in \cite[\S 3.4]{BLPWgco}.
+There are interesting cases where this is a resolution of singularities, although $\fM_{H,\xi}$ may not be smooth, and even if smooth, its map to $\fM_{H}$ may not be dominant.